Ansible

 state: latest

-Document and test your custom modules: Every custom module should include examples, explicitly document dependencies, and describe return responses.
-New modules should be tested thoroughly before releasing.
+– Document and test your custom modules: Every custom module should include examples, explicitly document dependencies, and describe return responses.
+New modules should be tested thoroughly before release.
 You can create testing roles and playbooks to test your custom modules and validate different test cases.

 For more details about using modules and writing your own custom modules, check the Ansible Modules – How to Use Them Efficiently blog post.

-Ansible roles enable reusability and sharing of code efficiently while they provide a well-structured framework for configuring and setting our projects.
-This part will examine some best practices and tips for creating well-defined roles.
+Ansible roles enable reusability and efficient code sharing while providing a well-structured framework for configuring and setting projects.
+This section examines some best practices and tips for creating well-defined roles.

 ansible galaxy

-Prefer import_role or include_role: To better control the execution order of roles and tasks, prefer using import_role or include_role over the classic roles option.
+– Use import_role or include_role: Enhance control of the execution order of roles and tasks by using import_role or include_role over the classic roles option.

-Store Galaxy roles used locally: To avoid depending on the upstream of Ansible Galaxy, you can store any roles from Galaxy to your code repositories and manage them as part of your project.
+– Store Galaxy roles used locally: To avoid depending on Ansible Galaxy’s upstream, you can store any roles from Galaxy in your code repositories and manage them as part of your project.

-6. Execution and Deployments Best Practices and Tricks
+6. Execution and deployment best practices and tips

 Ansible provides many controls and options to orchestrate execution against hosts.
-In this part, we will explore tips and tricks on optimally controlling Ansible execution based on our needs.
+In this section, we explore tips and tricks for optimally controlling Ansible execution based on our needs.

-Test changes in staging first: Having a staging or testing environment to test your tasks before production is a great way to validate that your changes have the expected outcome.
+– Test changes in staging first: Testing your tasks in a staging or testing environment before production is a great way to validate that your changes have the expected outcome.

-Limit task execution to specific hosts: If you want to run a playbook against specific hosts, you can use the --limit flag.
+– Limit task execution to specific hosts: Use the --limit flag to run a playbook against specific hosts.

-Limit tasks execution to specific tasks based on tags: In case you need to run only specific tasks from a playbook based on tags, you can define which tags to be executed with the --tags flag.
+– Limit task execution to specific tasks based on tags: If you need to run only specific tasks from a playbook based on tags, you can define the tags to be executed with the --tags flag.

 Validate against which hosts the playbook will run: You can use the --list-hosts flag to confirm which hosts will be affected by the playbook without running it.